 Have you seen interest among people to learn the language?

 Books have been written for people wanting to learn Kannada through other languages, but people don’t make use of them.
 Only some factories have kannada classes for their employees, but that’s a small number, it will not make any big difference.

 If people from coming from other states learn Kannada, they and the language will benefit from it.
 I am not for imposing Kannada at the expense of other languages.
 Every state has a local language and everyone who moves from one state to another should learn the local language.
 For example, If someone moves to Bengal they should learn Bengali.
 That way they will be helpful in the development of the local language.
 This will also ensure a greater interaction among people and kind of friendship would develop among the citizens.

 Who is Venkatasubbiah?

-Prof. G Venkatasubbiah is Kannada’s foremost lexicographer and who, even at the age of 100, is still active in the literary field.
+Prof. G Venkatasubbiah is Kannada’s foremost lexicographer who, even at the age of 100, is active in the literary field.
 After completion of his MA in Kannada and BT degree from Mysore University, he engaged himself in teaching and literary research.
 An expert speaker at literary seminars, he is one of the few lexicographers who can speak with authority on words and their meaning including the origin and development of every word.

 His weekly column on explanation of connotative and denotative meanings of words, ‘IGO KANNADA’ (meaning ‘This is Kannada’) in Karnataka’s most popular daily Prajavani ran for more than 18 years.
 Three volumes of ‘IGO KANNADA, a Socio-linguistic dictionary’ have since then been published and reprinted several times.